Period integrals associated to an affine Delsarte type hypersurface: Oscillating integrals

 if $\Re \;u (f_0+s)|_{\delta} >0$ near the boundary of $C \times \delta$ at infinity.
-We recall the notation $\omega_0 = \frac{dx}{x^\b1}.$ For example, in the case of $C=C_{i,j}$ we can choose a Lefschetz thimble $\Gamma \in \bZ \Gamma_{i} + \bZ \Gamma_{j} + \sum_{\ell} \bZ \Gamma_{\ell}$ where the summation is taken over $ \Gamma_{\ell}$ such that $Arg\;s_{\ell} \in [Arg\;s_{i}, Arg\;s_{j}].$ The Laplace transform $L_{C_{i,j}}(J_{g, \Gamma})(s)$ is well defined in a sector $\{s \in \bC; -\pi+\epsilon -Arg\; (s_{i}- s_{j}) < Arg \;s < -\epsilon -Arg\; (s_{i}- s_{j}), \epsilon >0\}.$
+We recall the notation $\omega_0 = \frac{dx}{x^\b1}.$ For example, in the case of $C=C_{i,j}$ we can choose a Lefschetz thimble $\Gamma \in \bZ \Gamma_{i} + \bZ \Gamma_{j} + \sum_{\ell} \bZ \Gamma_{\ell}$ where the summation is taken over $ \Gamma_{\ell}$ such that $Arg\;s_{\ell} \in [Arg\;s_{i}, Arg\;s_{j}].$ The Laplace transform $L_{C_{i,j}}(J_{g, \Gamma})(s)$ is well defined in a sector $\{s \in \bC; -\pi+\epsilon +Arg\; (s_{i}- s_{j}) < Arg \;s < -\epsilon + Arg\; (s_{i}- s_{j}), \epsilon >0\}.$

-It is not simple to consider $L_{C_{i,j}}(J_{g, \Gamma})(s)$ outside the given sector even though it is possible by extending analytically the Laplace transform to an open subset of $\bC.$ This requires a detailed study of the asymptotic behaviour of $J_{g, \Gamma}(s, u)$ from which \cite{Baty1} preferred to abstain.
+It is not simple to consider $L_{C_{i,j}}(J_{g, \Gamma})(s)$ outside the given sector, even though it is possible to extend analytically the Laplace transform to an open subset of $\bC.$ This requires a detailed study of the asymptotic behaviour of $J_{g, \Gamma}(s, u)$ from which \cite{Baty1} preferred to abstain.

-In \cite{BJL} the authors derived properties of the oscillating integrals from the period integrals by means of Laplace transform (\ref{Cetaint}).
-In particular they establish a relation between the Stokes matrix of oscillating integrals and the monodromy of period integrals.
+In \cite{BJL}, the authors derived properties of the oscillating integrals from the period integrals by means of Laplace transform (\ref{Cetaint}).
+In particular they established a relation between the Stokes matrix of oscillating integrals and the monodromy of period integrals.
 This procedure was followed in \cite{Tan04} to verify Dubrovin's conjecture \cite{Dub2} for the quantum cohomology of projective space.